analogdevicesinc/ai8x-training/README.md

 ##### `flatten` (Optional)

-`flatten` specifies that 2D input data should be transformed to 1D data for use by a `Linear` layer.
+`flatten` specifies that 2D input data should be transformed to 1D data for use by a `Linear` layer. *Note that flattening cannot be used in the same layer as pooling.*

 Example:
 	`flatten: true`